nus-cs2113-AY2122S1/ip/docs/README.md

 Marks the task with index `<TASK_NUMBER>` on the list as done.

 For example, using the [list](#list) above, <br>
-to mark the 4th tasks as done:
+to mark the 4th task as done:
 ````
 done 4
     ┌────────────────────────────────────────────────────────────────────┐